An undiscovered place along the mighty railway from Bar to Belgrade. Disembark from the train and admire the absolute stunning sights of Lake Skadar.

 Obviously I bought tickets for the train (just 1 euro!) from Bar to Virpazar.
 I confirmed with a lady from the ticket office that the train to Virpazar would indeed depart at that time..
 However – I was lucky!
 A train being on time in Montenegro is just as uncommon as a train being delayed in the Netherlands.. and the train that should have departed 40 minutes ago was approximately 50 minutes delayed.
 So at the end, I could already board the train to Virpazar 10 minutes after I arrived.

 The reason for the delays (which i found out later) is due to the EU!
-Montenegro would love to join the EU, but it has to comply with lots of additional “rules”.
-In this case that train had to go through a very long tunnel which was under maintenance (EU safety regulations) and it wasn’t allowed to go at full speed.
+Montenegro wants to join the EU, but it has to comply with lots of additional “rules”.
+In this case that train had to go through a long tunnel which was under construction (EU safety regulations) and it wasn’t allowed to go at full speed.
 So my arrival was roughly 1 hour earlier than anticipated.
-Meanwhile I was thinking that this would also give me issues for my departure a couple of days later..
-I wanted to take a local train from Virpazar to Podgorica (the capital of Montenegro), where I would have a 40 minute transfer for the international train to Serbia.
-This international train departs from Bar, with the same route as the local train.
+Meanwhile I was thinking that this would also give me issues for my departure.
+I wanted to take a local train from Virpazar to Podgorica (the capital), where I would have a 40 minute transfer for the international train to Serbia.
+This train departs from Bar, via the same route as the local train.
 However.. in the case that the local train would have more than 40 minute delay I will probably see the international train crossing through Virpazar without stopping…

 Virpazar is absolutely gorgeous!